Aliases for SMAD4 Gene

 External Ids for SMAD4 Gene

 This gene encodes a member of the Smad family of signal transduction proteins.
-Smad proteins are phosphorylated and activated by transmembrane serine-threonine receptor kinases in response to TGF-beta signaling.
+Smad proteins are phosphorylated and activated by transmembrane serine-threonine receptor kinases in response to transforming growth factor (TGF)-beta signaling.
 The product of this gene forms homomeric complexes and heteromeric complexes with other activated Smad proteins, which then accumulate in the nucleus and regulate the transcription of target genes.
 This protein binds to DNA and recognizes an 8-bp palindromic sequence (GTCTAGAC) called the Smad-binding element (SBE).
+The protein acts as a tumor suppressor and inhibits epithelial cell proliferation.
+It may also have an inhibitory effect on tumors by reducing angiogenesis and increasng blood vessel hyperpermeability.
+The encoded protein is a crucial component of the bone morphogenetic protein signaling pathway.
 The Smad proteins are subject to complex regulation by post-translational modifications.
-Mutations or deletions in this gene have been shown to result in pancreatic cancer, juvenile polyposis syndrome, and hereditary hemorrhagic telangiectasia syndrome. [provided by RefSeq, Oct 2009]
+Mutations or deletions in this gene have been shown to result in pancreatic cancer, juvenile polyposis syndrome, and hereditary hemorrhagic telangiectasia syndrome. [provided by RefSeq, Aug 2017]

 GeneCards Summary for SMAD4 Gene

 SMAD4 (SMAD Family Member 4) is a Protein Coding gene.
-Diseases associated with SMAD4 include juvenile polyposis/hereditary hemorrhagic telangiectasia syndrome and myhre syndrome.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
-An important paralog of this gene is SMAD1.
+Diseases associated with SMAD4 include Myhre Syndrome and Juvenile Polyposis Syndrome.
+Among its related pathways are Metabolism of proteins and Th1 Differentiation Pathway.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and sequence-specific DNA binding.
+An important paralog of this gene is SMAD5.